liamchambers9/liamchambers9.github.io/_projects/Umbrella DNS Reporter.md

 thumbnail: /assets/dns.jpg # Path to your thumbnail
 ---

-I've recently been interested in gaining hands on expereince working with modern API authentication OAuth 2.0 .
-This summer, I've come across the enterprise-grade security tool Cisco Umbrella and I finally have a weekend to sit down and homelab.
+I've recently been interested in gaining hands on expereince working with modern API authentication OAuth 2.0.
+This summer, I've come across the enterprise-grade security tool Cisco Umbrella and I finally have a weekend to sit down and homelab!

 My goal during this project is to build a custom reporting tool that can programatically pull DNS security logs from the Cisco Umbrella API.